There’s a misconception about motivation. I hear people say all the time that “motivation isn’t important”.

 Your calendar reveals who you really are and what you really want in life.
 All these things should be on your calendar: a daily habit list, learning goals, a monthly 30-day goal list, a daily priority list...you need completion deadlines, learning dates, practice times, reflection questions, daily action items...the list goes on.
 Your calendar better be clear, full, and extremely motivating!

-Start using your calendar like a weapon of achievement.
+Start using your calendar as a weapon of achievement.
 What goes in there is world-class strategic thinking.
-Approach your calendar like it’s the most important thing in your life, because what goes on there becomes your life.
+Approach your calendar like it’s the most important thing in your life because what goes on there becomes your life.

 While you need to get your calendar in check, what most people don’t realize about productivity is it’s not a time management thing, it’s a purpose thing.